Overview / Best Practices / Model Selection

 • Use a small / lightweight model and extract data one piece at a time.

-• Use chain of thought prompting to enhance accuracy.
+• Use chain of thought prompting to enhance accuracy, or use a reasoning model.

 Models for Data Extraction